pkkk19/Multiple-Linear-Regression-Bike-Sharing/README.md

 # Multiple-Linear-Regression-Bike-Sharing

-This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.
-You will need to submit a Jupyter notebook for the same.
+I successfully modeled the demand for shared bikes using the available independent variables.
+This model provides valuable insights into how demand fluctuates based on various factors, enabling management to make informed decisions and adjust business strategies accordingly.
+The model also offers a solid foundation for understanding demand patterns in new markets, helping the company better meet customer expectations and optimize its service offerings.